swanav/ee450-project-fall-22/Instructions.md

 ```
 EE450
 ```
-And then the client program will promote:
+And then the client program will prompt:

 ```
 Please enter the category (Credit / Professor / Days / CourseName):